-Over 4000 babies are stillborn every year in the UK and many of these deaths remain unexplained.
+Over 3,000 babies are stillborn every year in the UK and many of these deaths remain unexplained.
 This causes untold heartbreak for the families who experience the loss of their baby.
 It also results in fear and anxiety in following pregnancies for the parents.

 Tommy’s Stillbirth Research Centre, based in St Mary's hospital in Manchester, is dedicated to finding the causes of stillbirth and testing care approaches that will help to save babies’ lives.
 We also run a specialist clinic for parents who are pregnant after a stillbirth called the Rainbow Clinic, where parents who have been bereaved are given extra care and reassurance.

 Do parents-to-be know enough about the risk of stillbirth?

 Everyone is aware of pregnancy loss and it’s very common for parents to wait until their 12 week scan before telling friends and family the good news.
 However, once those 12 weeks have passed the risk of losing a baby isn’t talked about.

 One of the biggest challenges we face is making sure we talk about stillbirth enough so women know what warning signs to look out for, without causing unnecessary worry and anxiety.

 In a way, the taboo around stillbirth is similar to that surrounding cancer fifty years ago - without discussion of signs and symptoms, however small the chances were of developing it - people didn’t come forward with their symptoms early enough.